coursera-data-science-learn/getcleandata/README.md

 ## Code description: run_analysis.R

-This file provides details on how the original data was processed, and how the script, which handles it works.
+This file provides details on how the original data was processed, and how the script which handles it works.

 The script is divided into 5 blocks according to the exercise description.